pwc-technology-be/OSLO2Validator/README.md

 * /src/main/webapp/WEB-INF/home.jsp - JSP of the home web page.
 * /src/main/webapp/WEB-INF/result.jsp - JSP page of the web page with the results after validation.
 * /src/main/webapp/WEB-INF/web.xml - Web Application Deployment Descriptor of the application.
-* /target/apidocs - HTML documentation of the source code.
-* /target/SHACLValidatorOSLO2.war - War file to be deployed on an application server.

 ## Reuse

-The tool is highly reusable due to the fact that the SHACL rules and vocabularies it uses to validate the RDF Graph are retrieved from a server location which can be specified in the configuration file (also see [Source Structure](#source-structure)).
-Extra or specified application profiles can thus be easily added by providing the following files on a server location of your choosing:
+The tool is highly reusable due to the fact that the SHACL rules and vocabularies it uses to validate the RDF Graph are retrieved from a shaclLocation location which can be specified in the SHACL_LOCATION environment variable

  * options.txt listing all available application profiles to be tested against.
 This file is used to populate the drop down from which the user can select his/her application profile to validate against (also see [Usage Instructions](#usage-instructions)).
  * applicationprofilename-SHACL.ttl which specifies the SHACL rules for the corresponding application profile.